 The Executive, Governance and Legal Services (EGLS) directorate provides executive, administrative and secretarial services to the Vice-Chancellor, the university's Executive Board and its Board of Governors.
 EGLS includes a dedicated, in-house legal team, who provide a full range of legal services to the university, as well as a commercial development unit, who manage a range of key strategic programmes and initiatives.
 The directorate is also home to the office of the Clerk to the Board of Governors and a reception function which serves the Trinity House building and its meeting and hospitality facilities.

-Every academic year, EGLS publishes the university's almanac, the latest version of which is available here.
+Every academic year, EGLS publishes the university's almanac, the latest version of which is now available.